 - being over friendly with children

 - having favourites

 - taking photographs of children on their mobile phone, contrary to school policy

-- engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or - humiliating pupils.
+- engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or

+- humiliating pupils.

-Crawford Village Primary School will promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers, contractors or those that have hired/let the premises) are dealt with promptly and appropriately.
-Crawford Village Primary School will strive to embed a culture of openness, trust and transparency in which the school's values and expected behaviour set out in the staff code of conduct are lived, monitored and reinforced constantly by all staff.
+Taywood Nursery School will promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers, contractors or those that have hired/let the premises) are dealt with promptly and appropriately.
+The school will strive to embed a culture of openness, trust and transparency in which our values and expected behaviour set out in the staff code of conduct are lived, monitored and reinforced constantly by all staff.

-Crawford Village Primary School will ensure that staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.
+Taywood Nursery School will ensure that staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.

 All staff are clear on how to report low level concerns and will be empowered to do so.
-Staff must report their concerns to the Headteacher, Debra Eaton.
-If concerns are surrounding the Headteacher, this must be referred to the Chair of Governors.
+Staff must report their concerns to the Head teacher, Jennifer Slater, or Claire Farr in her absence.
+If concerns are surrounding the Head teacher, this must be referred to the Chair of Governors.
 Guidance from Keeping Children Safe in Education, September 2025, will be followed in view of recording and storage of such concerns.

-If in doubt whether the concern is a low-level concern, the Headteacher will consult with LADO for guidance.
+If in doubt whether the concern is a low-level concern, the headteacher will consult with LADO for guidance.

-The governing body will ensure low level concern procedures and staff behaviour expectations are clearly addressed within the staff code of conduct and procedures are implemented effectively, ensuring that appropriate action is taken in a timely manner to safeguard children and facilitate a whole school or college approach to dealing with any concerns.
+The governing body will ensure low level concern procedures and staff behaviour expectations are clearly addressed within the Staff Code of Conduct and Staff Handbook, and procedures are implemented effectively, ensuring that appropriate action is taken in a timely manner to safeguard children and facilitate a whole school or college approach to dealing with any concerns.